 Family Reunion Planning: 6 Steps to Stress-Free Success - My Family Travels

 With the typical extended American family separated by thousands of miles, family reunions have become a popular way to spend quality time together.
-But how should you choose the right vacation spot for a happy, memory-filled reunion that satisfies children, parents and grandparents?
-Planning ahead is the key.
+That’s even more true since the pandemic.

-Step 1: Designate the Boss
+Step 1: Designate the Boss of Your Family Reunion Plan

 For our 22-member reunions, we first started designating the coordinators by age order.
 However, that plan only worked for two reunions.
 At that point, my mother-in-law Shirley Gaynor stepped in.
 “I had the urge to have all my seven children and grandchildren together,” and in order to see that to fruition, she became our reunion organizer.

-Step 2: Select a Location
+Step 2: Select a Location for the Family Reunion

 However, the Paulis decided to have one of their family reunions aboard a small Cruise West sightseeing ship, since Alaska is one place that none of this well-traveled family had previously visited.
-According to Janet Pauli, their reunion spots have often been decided by the person celebrating an anniversary, birthday or other special occasion; Israel has been the location to celebrate some of the children's Bar or Bat Mitzvahs.
+According to Janet Pauli, their reunion spots have often been decided by the person celebrating an anniversary, birthday or other special occasion.
+For example, Israel has been the location to celebrate some of the children’s Bar or Bat Mitzvahs.

-Step 3: Reserve Your Lodging
+Step 3: Reserve Your Family Reunion Lodging

 There are a number of ways to get information on housing once you have chosen your destination.
 They include using a travel agent, contacting a tourist board, using the Internet, or physically exploring the region beforehand to choose the right spot for your family’s needs.
 My in-laws, for example, drove to Door County the fall prior to our first reunion and discovered the Evergreen Condominiums in Fish Creek.
 “We fell in love with them because they were new, clean, located at the entrance of Peninsula State Park, and in walking distance of a cute town center,” said Shirley Gaynor.